 This is a fascinating insight into life in a house which was occupied by a wealthy sugar plantation owner and slave owner.
 The house is furnished as it would have been during that period of history.
 There is a small section which explains the family history of the owner, John Pinney, and how he profited from slavery on the Caribbean island of Nevis.
 John Pinney was fond of a cold bath and there is a plunge pool in the bottom of the house.
 The basement which shows the lives of the servants is the most interesting part of the visit.
 This visit is free, although they accept donations gratefully.

 This is a great place to visit to learn about Bristol’s industrial and social history.
 It’s very interactive and interesting.
-You can learn about Bristol’s engineering background and why it became the birthplace of the supersonic aircraft, ‘Concorde’, built here in Bristol in a collaboration between the UK and France.
+You can learn about Bristol’s engineering background and why it became the birthplace of the supersonic aircraft, ‘Concorde’, built in collaboration between the UK and France.

-It also has a section which explains Bristol’s connection with slavery, through the ‘Triangular Trade’, which was the name given to the route which went from Bristol to the west of Africa and across the Atlantic to the Caribbean and back to the UK, as part of the slave and sugar trade.
+It also has a section which explains Bristol’s connection with slavery, through the ‘Triangular Trade’.
+This was the name given to the route which went from Bristol to the west of Africa, and then across the Atlantic to the Caribbean and back to the UK, as part of the slave and sugar trade.
 Many Bristol families became fabulously wealthy through this shameful business.

 Underfall Yard is an area of the Cumberland Basin, part of the Bristol Harbour which you can see from the end of my road.
 The original hydraulic pumps which used to operate the bridges and sluices of the harbour have been recently restored.
 These pumps were designed in 1907 and stopped working in the 1970s, and they run the pumps for visitors three times a week.
-You can also walk around the harbour and look at the various different marine businesses.
-There are also fabulous views of the colourful houses of Clifton, seen from a different angle.
-There is also a good café which serves delicious coffee and yummy cakes!
+There is also a good café which serves delicious coffee and tasty snacks!
+After some refreshment, you can walk around the harbour and look at the various different marine businesses and the colourful houses and views of Clifton and the Clifton Suspension Bridge.